Skip to content

 attributions ndarray

-Array of shape (n_methods, n_features) containing feature importance scores from different XAI methods.
-Each row represents a different XAI method’s attributions, and each column represents a feature.
+Array of shape (n_methods, n_features) containing the attributions from different XAI methods.

 required